CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4B - Appearance.md

 ```
 As the planet gets further and further away from the Sun, the time it spends in apparent retrograde motion approaches $T_1/2$ (percentage of time spent in retrograde approaches $50$%), which is $182.6\text{ dy}$ for the Earth.\
 $\blacksquare$

+On Mercury, near perihelion, the orbital speed exceeds the rotational speed, leading to an apparent retrograde motion of the Sun: the Sun appears to go backwards for a period of time, and thus some places on Mercury experience a double sunrise or double sunset.